glitchdotcom/glitch-hello-eleventy/README.md

 _While you're working on the content in the editor your changes will happen ✨ immediately in the preview window.
 As you code the site is serving files from a local build directory.
 When you close the editor your site will run a `build` script then serve the output as a fast and always-on static site._

+## Prerequisites

+You'll get best use out of this project if you're familiar with basic HTML and JavaScript.
+This is a static site, which means the server builds it using the content of the `src` folder, then is able to serve it to your users quickly.
+The posts are in Markdown, which is similar to HTML (markup) but with a lot less syntax!

 ## What's in this project?

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.